The Shareholder Rights and Activism Review: South Africa

 In broad terms, it is possible to distinguish between economic activists and governance activists.
 Economic activists in South Africa primarily comprise institutional investors (such as asset managers, collective investment schemes, hedge funds, insurers, retirement and pension funds) whose activism is often event-driven and is generally directed at extracting greater shareholder value.
 Governance activists typically seek to influence board composition and company policy, and to improve corporate governance.

 Of course, many investors regard shareholder activism as integral to their investment strategies and will pursue both economic and governance activism.
 Examples of investors who have pursued both economic and governance activism include Allan Gray, Sygnia Asset Management, Value Capital Partners and Foord Asset Management.
-The Public Investment Corporation (PIC) – an investment management company owned by the South African government, which manages the assets of the Government Employees Pension Fund and other social security funds – holds significant stakes in a number of JSE-listed companies and exercises considerable influence as a shareholder, particularly in M&A contexts.
-As at 31 March 2019, the PIC reported having assets under management worth 2.131 trillion rand.13
+The Public Investment Corporation (PIC), an investment management company owned by the South African government, which manages the assets of the Government Employees Pension Fund and other social security funds, holds significant stakes in a number of JSE-listed companies and exercises considerable influence as a shareholder, particularly in M&A contexts.

 ii Companies targeted by activist investors